sivamsinghsh/Dashboards-Development-Using-Tableau-And-PowerBI/README.md

 # Dashboards-Development-Using-Tableau-And-PowerBI

-It is a repository that contains the information of all the Dashboards that i have created using BI Tools such as Power Bi, Google Data Studio and Tableau
+It is a repository that contains the information of all the Dashboards that i have created using BI Tools such as Power Bi, Google Data Studio and Tableau.

 ## 💻 Tools used